JayJamieson/multi-tenant-sql/README.md

 # multi-tenant-sql

-SQL starters for building multi tenant applications with MySQL, PostgreSQL and SQLite.
-The
+SQL DDL starters for building multi tenant applications with MySQL, PostgreSQL and SQLite.

 ## How to use this